redisson/redisson/docs/cache/spring-cache.md

  // NONE - No synchronizations on map changes .syncStrategy(SyncStrategy.INVALIDATE)

- // time to live for each map entry in local cache .timeToLive(10000)
+// time to live for each entry in local cache .timeToLive(Duration.ofSeconds(10))
- // or
-.timeToLive(10, TimeUnit.SECONDS)

- // max idle time for each map entry in local cache .maxIdle(10000)
+// max idle time for each entry in local cache .maxIdle(Duration.ofSeconds(10));

+// Defines how to listen expired event sent by Redis or Valkey upon this instance deletion
- // or
+//
-.maxIdle(10, TimeUnit.SECONDS);
+// Follow expiration policies are available:
+// DONT_SUBSCRIBE - Don't subscribe on expire event
+// SUBSCRIBE_WITH_KEYEVENT_PATTERN - Subscribe on expire event using `__keyevent@*:expired` pattern
+// SUBSCRIBE_WITH_KEYSPACE_CHANNEL - Subscribe on expire event using `__keyspace@N__:name` channel
+.expirationEventPolicy(ExpirationEventPolicy.SUBSCRIBE_WITH_KEYEVENT_PATTERN)

 ```

 Each Spring Cache instance has two important parameters: `ttl` and `maxIdleTime` and stores data infinitely if they are not defined or equal to `0`.